Joint Channel Estimation and Cooperative Localization for Near-Field Ultra-Massive MIMO: Near-Field Soft Channel Estimation

 \subsection{Bayesian Formulation}

-For simplicity, we take the estimation of a single path as an example, where $L=1$ and omit the subscript $l$.
+We first take the estimation of a single path as an example, where $L=1$ and omit the subscript $l$.
 The unknown channel parameters are denoted by $\boldsymbol{\mu}=(\theta,r,g,\phi)^{T}$.
-We aim to find the posterior PDF, given by:
+We aim to find the posterior PDF, given by

 where the denominator $p(\mathbf{y})$, known as the model evidence, is the marginal probability of the joint PDF and acts as a normalizing constant.
 The joint PDF in the numerator \eqref{eq:posteriorPDF} is the product of the prior PDF and the likelihood function, i.e.,